UU-Hydro/PCR-GLOBWB_model/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEATURE/ENHANCEMENT]: request title"
+title: "[FEATURE]: request title"
-labels: enhancement, feature
+labels: feature
 assignees: ''

 ---